Lunar Crater volcanic field: Most recent eruption and hazards

 The most recent eruption occurred 38,000 ± 10,000 years ago and formed the Marcath (or Black Rock) unit.
-Tephra from the volcanic field is mixed with sediments less than 18,000 - 9,500 years old and the Black Rock lava flow was once considered to be of early Holocene age but is now considered to be Pleistocene.
-In light of the recent activity future eruptions are possible, and thus the volcanic field could be considered active.
-Scoria cone forming eruptions can be hazardous owing to the ejection of ballistic blocks, generation on lava flows and tephra which can disrupt air traffic, even though such eruptions are usually of small volume.
+Tephra from the volcanic field is mixed with sediments less than 18,000–9,500 years old, and the Black Rock lava flow was once considered to be of early Holocene age but is now considered to be Pleistocene.
+In light of the recent activity, future eruptions are possible, and thus the volcanic field could be considered active.
+Scoria-cone-forming eruptions can be hazardous owing to the ejection of ballistic blocks, generation of lava flows, and tephra which can disrupt air traffic, even though such eruptions are usually of small volume.